GovNFT/contracts/README.md

 ### GovNFT

-- NFT Recipient and Approved Operators
+- Lock Recipient and Approved Operators
   - can claim vested tokens
   - can delegate the voting power of all unclaimed and locked tokens
   - can sweep airdropped tokens to a recipient
-  - can split its grant to another entity
+  - can split its lock to another entity

 ### Vault